oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/horizontal-scaling/auto-scaling.md

 deployment.apps/metrics-server         0/1     1            0           18s
 ```

-### Using the captured metrics
+### Step 2b: Using the captured metrics

 Once the metrics server is running (it will have an AVAILABLE count of 1) you can get information on the state of the system

-  5. Let's look at how the nodes in the cluster are doing.
+  1. Let's look at how the nodes in the cluster are doing.
 In the OCI Cloud Shell type

   - `kubectl top nodes`